jvs/tmux-laneboard/README.md

 After a kill, focus moves to another window in the same lane if one exists, otherwise to any other window in the session.

+### Cut and paste

+`x` (or `c`) marks the selected window for cut — it stays visible with a gray `(cut)` label.
+Navigate to the destination lane and window, then press `p` to paste after or `P` to paste before.
+The cut window's `@lane` tag is updated and tmux's window order is adjusted so the position within the lane reflects the paste location.
+The pasted window becomes selected.

 ## Implementation